kdmukai/bitcoin_resources/README.md

 But as much as I love him, I don't think he's quite right for beginners; you need a little more foundation before you can understand his inspiring extrapolations.
 Note that his Q&A vids can be super-technical.

 [Swan Signal](https://www.youtube.com/c/SwanSignal): They post their interview segments here and run a 24/7 [BitcoinTV channel](https://www.youtube.com/watch?v=Hv3NTan7_Jc) that's basically a loop of their best content plus live cut-ins as they conduct new interviews.
+Some of their livestreams aren't much more than Zoom hangouts but their [more focused interviews and discussions](https://www.youtube.com/watch?v=6NlvWollN9M) are phenomenal.

+[BlockWorks](https://www.youtube.com/c/BlockWorksGroup): I just recently started watching their streams and they've quickly become a favorite to watch during lunch breaks.
+They have great guests and solid discussions on the latest news.

 ### People worth following on twitter